kubeflow/website/content/docs/other-guides/multi-user-overview.md

     user-created pods in above namespace.

-**Note**: Due the 1-to-1 correspondence of Profiles with Kubernetes Namespaces, you will at times notice Profiles and Namespaces used interchangably in the documentation.
+**Note**: Due to a 1-to-1 correspondence of Profiles with Kubernetes Namespaces, Profiles and Namespaces are sometimes used interchangably in the documentation.

 ### Batch creation of user profiles